top of page

 Waiting until a fire has ignited to address maintenance concerns is too late; the key lies in preparedness and adhering to a consistent maintenance schedule.
 Being proactive ensures that fire protection systems are in optimal condition and are ready to respond effectively in case of emergencies.
 Agribusiness owners and operators should ensure they follow the NFPA 25: Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems for best practices.

-For additional expert guidance on loss control, stay connected with Agribusiness Risk Underwriters (ARU) on LinkedIn.
+For additional expert guidance on loss control, stay connected with ARU on LinkedIn.

 ARU is dedicated to offering insurance solutions tailored to the farm and agribusiness sector and is renowned for its success in insuring "hard-to-place" risks that other markets have declined.